On this page:

 Timeliness: The information must be timely and must have significant importance for the majority of individuals within the intended audience (faculty, staff, students), and/or the operations of the university.

 Approval: The message must have approval from, and be attributed to, a Vice-President (VP).
 On occasion, it may also be attributed to an Associate Vice-President (AVP), in addition to the VP.

-Relevance: Unless they are of significant relevance to university operations, announcements and the promotion of events are typically not suitable for broadcast emails.
+Relevance: Unless they are of significant relevance to university operations, announcements and the promotion of events are typically not suitable for UBC Broadcasts.

-Adherence to existing policies: All existing UBC policies governing communication shall be applicable to broadcast emails.
+Adherence to existing policies: All existing UBC policies governing communication shall be applicable to UBC Broadcast.
 See in particular Policy #96: Communications (PDF) and Policy #104: Acceptable Use and Security of UBC Electronic Information and Systems (PDF).
-The text of these policies are available on the University Counsel web site.
+The text of these policies are available on the University Counsel website.

-Broadcast emails can be sent to all, or a combination of the following groups: faculty, staff, student employees and students in Vancouver and the Okanagan.
+UBC Broadcast can be sent to all, or a combination of the following groups: faculty, staff, student employees and students in Vancouver and the Okanagan.

-Broadcast emails for UBC students are currently sent to the primary email address listed in the Student Information System (SIS).
+For UBC students, they are sent to the primary email address listed in the Student Information System (SIS).

 Not all UBC faculty, staff, and students check the email address listed in the Human Resource Management System (HRMS) or the Student Information System (SIS).
-Therefore, it should not be assumed that the entire UBC community will be reached if a broadcast email is sent.
+Therefore, it should not be assumed that the entire UBC community will be reached if a UBC Broadcast is sent.

-An emergency broadcast email is a message that is of immediate, critical importance to the health and safety or wellbeing of the university community.
+An emergency UBC Broadcast is a message that is of immediate, critical importance to the health and safety or wellbeing of the university community.
 Examples include university-wide alerts regarding snow closures, water quality or wide-area power/systems outages, or natural disasters.

-Please note that due to system limitations, broadcast emails are only used as a supplementary channel in the event of an emergency.
+Please note that due to system limitations, UBC Broadcast is only used as a supplementary channel in the event of an emergency.